 Synopsis

 Describe the basic outline of the show's concept.
 Think of this as the logline with a little more meat on its bones.
-What's the set up for the television pilot?
+What's the setup for the television pilot?
 Where does the show go from there?
-Why is it sustainable over the course of many seasons?
+Why is it sustainable throughout many seasons?

 Overview